Ulian34/lgink/docs/en.md

 # keyink

-The keylogger in just 2 lines, sent to Telegram.
+The keylogger in just 2 lines.
+Sending to Telegram.

 ## Description
 `keyink` is just starting its development.
 Its functionality will be expanded in the future.